 - salt (optional)

-- large pot with lid, colander, freezer bags or containers (optional)
+You will also need: large pot with lid, colander, freezer bags or containers (optional)

 - The method below uses a ratio of 10 cups of water per pound of dried black-eyed peas, if you plan to use a different amount, please adjust accordingly using this ratio.